-All remaining balances generally resulted from the time lag between the dates that (1) interfund goods and services are provided or reimbursable expenditures occur, (2) transactions are recorded in the accounting system, and (3) payments between funds are made.
-All interfund balances outstanding at June 30, 2018, are expected to be repaid within one year.
+The outstanding balances between funds result mainly from the time lag between the dates that (1) interfund goods and services are provided or reimbursable expenditures occur, (2) transactions are recorded in the accounting system, and (3) payments between funds are made.
+All interfund balances outstanding at June 30, 2018 are expected to be repaid within one year.